Imamul5641/Movie_Recommendation/README.md

 ## Data

-- The system uses a precomputed similarity matrix stored in a compressed pickle file *(similarity.pkl.gz)*.
+- The system uses a precomputed similarity matrix and use to generate recommend pickle file *(recommend.pkl)*.
-- Movie details are fetched from 'movies1.csv', which contains information about movies, including title and ID.
+- Movie details are fetched from 'movies.csv', which contains information about movies from a kaggle dataset.

 ## Usage